First, I would like to tell you what a disavow tool is and why you should use it to improve your website traffic and ranking.

 So, I created the disavow file with the help of the ahrefs tool and submitted it using the Google disavow tool.
 There were lots of spam links.

 What is Disavow Tool?

 Google’s Disavow Tool is a tool that disavows backlinks (and backlinks pointing to your site) in the event of a manual spam action.
-With the Disavow Tool, you can remove links from your Google Search Console account that may be harmful to your site.
+With the disavow tool, you can remove links from your Google Search Console account that may be harmful to your site.

-Disavow Tool allows you to remove links to your site with just a few clicks.
+The disavow tool allows you to remove links to your site with just a few clicks.
 The Disavow Tool works well with other link removal methods, such as Penguin and Panda penalties.